ccheng11/BBK/DPR/Assessment/Proposals/DPSR Showcase.md

  - Stefani Neves (BA Global Politics and Intl Relations): "Racial and ethnic inequality in Brazil"
  - Nabeel Omar Suleiman (BA Global Politics and Intl Relations): "Corruption and poverty"

-## British Politics and Social Policy
+## British Politics and Social Policy (Discussant: TBD)

+ - Munir Ahmadi (BA Global Politics and Intl Relations): "Social media and youth political participation in the United Kingdom"
  - Sophie Ainsworth (BA Politics): "Impact of offshore production on unemployment, crime and poverty in the United Kingdom"
- - Munir Ahmadi (BA Global Politics and Intl Relations): "Social media and youth political participation in the United Kingdom"
  - Suzanne Ellery (BA Global Politics and Intl Relations): "Employment discrimination against disabled people on the work place"
  - Cristiana Fedeles (BA Global Politics and Intl Relations): "Social media And political polarisation in the United Kingdom"
  - Mattia Redolfi (BA Global Politics and Intl Relations): "Brexit and rural-urban divide in the United Kingdom"
  - Manuel Rubio Prieto (BA Global Politics and Intl Relations): "Climate change policies and social inequalities in the United Kingdom"

-## International Relations
+## International Relations (Discussant: TBD)

  - Ryan Abbou (BA Global Politics and Intl Relations): "Impact of globalisation"
  - Javier Pinedo (BSc Social Sciences): "Financial and environmental cost of greenwashing"